Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 #v(10pt)
 The code uses two different approaches to identify and skip polymorphic functions:

-Case 1: Checks if b.value is not an instance of plt.AST:
+Case 1: Checks if `b.value` is not an instance of `plt.AST`:

 ```python
 if not isinstance(b.value, plt.AST):
     continue
 ```

-Case 2: Checks if the type of the function is PolymorphicFunctionType:
+Case 2: Checks if the type of the function is `PolymorphicFunctionType`:

 ```python
 if isinstance(typ.typ, PolymorphicFunctionType):